 - Tropicana: Resort fee waived for Trop Advantage Black cardholders.
 It’s unclear if the $5 in state fees are also waived.
 You can use comp dollars to pay the resort fee and state fees.

 So keep these fees in mind next time you go to book an AC hotel.
-And remember that it could be worse — many Las Vegas casinos are now tacking on a $39-per-night resort fee, which is more than $44 after tax.
+And remember that it could be worse — MGM just announced a resort fee increase at several Vegas properties, bringing post-tax fees to more than $51.

 Also, if you stay somewhere and see that our information is out of date, let us know in the comments or email us at firstname.lastname@example.org.